Thursday, April 23, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 What is a modem?

 The word should be MoDem.
-It’s an acronym for a device that works both as a modulator and a demodulator.
+It’s an acronym for a device that functions as both a modulator and a demodulator.
 A modem converts computer data signals into those of the service line and vice versa.

 Modems were first invented for the original Internet connection via the phone line, which required a dial-up modem.
 After that, a newer type of modem was used for the faster DSL, which also used the phone line.
-Nowadays, the cable modem, which applies to the coax service line originally laid for cable TV, is more relevant.
+Nowadays, the most relevant is the cable modem, which uses the coaxial service line originally laid for cable TV.

 It’s relatively easy to identify a modem.
 It’s a device that always has one service connector (or port) to connect to the service line, which comes into your home from the utility pole outside.
-For example, a cable modem will have a tip connector made for the coax wire.
-After that, a modem has at least one network port, often in the form of an RJ45 port.
+For example, a cable modem will have a tip connector made for the coaxial wire.
+After that, a modem has at least one network port, often an RJ45 port.
 This network port is where you connect the router’s WAN port.

 Some cable modems also have a phone jack for phone service, and others might have an additional network port for WAN Link Aggregation.
-But generally, when you see a service port on a device, it’s either a modem or has a modem on the inside.
+But generally, when you see a service port on a device, it’s either a modem or has one inside.
 Here’s the clearest sign when a device is a modem: it often has the word “Modem” on its label.

-Generally, a terminal device can bring the Internet to just one wired device that is connected to its LAN port.
+Generally, a terminal device can provide Internet access to only one wired device connected to its LAN port.
 Since we all have more than one device at home, we need a way to share that connection with multiple devices.
 That brings us to the router.

-Modem vs. gateway: The former (shown here is the Netgear CM1000) has a terminal connector and a single LAN port; the latter tends to have four LAN ports, built-in Wi-Fi, and often other types of ports for phone lines and USB devices.
+Modem vs. gateway (right): The former (shown here is the NETGEAR CM2000) has a terminal connector and a single LAN port; the latter tends to have multiple LAN ports, built-in Wi-Fi, and often additional ports for phone lines and USB devices.
 A gateway encompasses a modem.

 What is a router?

 Every home network must have one router, and preferably no more.
 A standard router always has one WAN (Internet) port to connect to the Internet source and a few LAN ports to host wired devices.
-Nowadays, routers are actually “Wi-Fi routers,” which also have a built-in Wi-Fi access point.
+Nowadays, routers are often “Wi-Fi routers” that also have a built-in Wi-Fi access point.

 Most Wi-Fi routers can be configured to work as a simple Wi-Fi access point.
-In this case, all of its routing-related features are not used, and all of its network ports work as LAN ports.
+In this case, none of its routing-related features are used, and all of its network ports function as LAN ports.

 Tip

-Generally, you can use a standard router with any Internet source as long as the source has a network port to which it can connect its WAN port, which is the case with cable modems and fiber-optic ONTs.
+Generally, you can use a standard router with any Internet source, as long as the source has a network port that the router’s WAN port can connect to, which is the case with cable modems and fiber-optic ONTs.
 A standard router can’t connect directly to a service line—it needs a broadband terminal device to connect to the Internet.

-Here’s how to identify a Wi-Fi router: Other than the ports mentioned above, a Wi-Fi router tends to have a few external antennas, though some might have internal ones.
-But generally, if you look at its label, you’ll see the word “router” on it.
+Here’s how to identify a Wi-Fi router: In addition to the ports mentioned above, a Wi-Fi router typically has a few external antennas, though some may have internal ones.
+But generally, if you look at its label, you’ll see the word “router”.

-The job of a router is to create a network that allows multiple devices to talk to one another locally via different IP addresses.
-After that, it shares the broadband connection of the connected terminal device (like a modem) to the entire network.
+The job of a router is to create a network that allows multiple devices to communicate with one another locally, each with a different IP address.
+After that, it shares the broadband connection from the connected terminal device (such as a modem) with the entire network.

 All you need to know about the IP address